Description

 Both MAT cup styles are designed to protect the ingredients from rain and UV degradation.
 We have developed the cardboard version as a biodegradable option.

-Be aware that the placement of MAT cups in an orchard will lead to a reduction in fruit fly trap counts.
-This is a natural result due to the effect of competition.
-It is important to take this into account when assessing fruit fly activity.
+MAT cups compete with male fruit fly traps, affecting the results of traps set up for the purpose of monitoring.
+It is important to take this into account when using male trap counts to assess fruit fly activity.
 We suggest that you do not place too much emphasis on the actual numbers of fruit fly caught in traps but rather focus on population trends.